smjones87/jones-portfolio/final_project_SamanthaJones.md

 | Final thoughts or suggestions?                   | Consistency of the use of blue really helps!
 This is an important topic.
 I'm excited to see it finished.
 For any of the data buried in text, I think maybe some call-outs will help as well.
 I wouldn't want to miss anything!
 |                                                  | Thank you for including the content warning at the beginning!
 The use of blue throughout is really nice.

+After reading through this feedback, it is evident to me that the narrative and message of my project is strong, but a couple of the visualizations definitely need some work.
+I plan to change the icon graph of people, probably splitting it into two different charts to show the two different statistics.
+I will also significantly alter the side-by-side bar graph, changing a lot of its elements to make the information and visualization more clear.
+I will also consider rearranging some elements of the story, and at the very least fill out the subtitles and text to make the story more complete.

 ### Back to [home page](/README.md)